ProfessionallyEvil/C4/.github/CONTRIBUTING.md

 - [New Framework Submission (NFS)](/.github/ISSUE_TEMPLATE/nfs.md)
 - [New video submission](/.github/ISSUE_TEMPLATE/video-sub.md) - could mean there is no current video or you would like to submit more links for the mentioned c2 framework
+  - Please look [here](#video-submissions) before trying to submit a video review for a C2 framework
 - New comparison point - should be a comparison point that is used, and how each current framework rates with it
 - Request a change (kind of like a bug request) - information might not be 100% accurate please consider fixing
 - New template - request a new issue or pull request template